Reviews You Can Rely On

 Our Verdict

 Creality's Ender line of products has been popular for a long time, and the Ender-3, in particular, is one of the best-selling models still available on the market today.
-It has made a home in the low-budget yet serviceable niche of the 3D printing world better than just about any other product we've seen.
-It is, however, undeniably aged and more at home in 2014 than in the modern era.
-But everything needed to make a print is there, in a solid frame with passable specs for the strapping young lad who would rather tinker and trifle with a project build to save a few bucks.
+It has made a home in the low-budget yet serviceable niche of the 3D printing world, but it is undeniably aged and more at home in 2014 than in the modern era.
+However, everything you need to make a print is there, in a solid frame with passable specs for the youngster who is ok with tinkering and fiddling with a project build to save a few bucks.

 REASONS TO BUY